Coronavirus Bus Service FAQ's

 Exemptions for the use of face coverings will apply to those with certain health conditions, disabled people and children under the age of 11.

-At present, the normal rules regarding concessionary bus passes apply.
+The normal rules regarding concessionary bus passes apply.
 These are available for use from 0930 on weekdays and all day at weekends with reduced single fares being available to pass holders from 0830 on weekdays.

 To avoid buses becoming full and being unable to accommodate key workers and those making essential journeys at fixed times, we would ask concessionary pass holders to avoid using the first buses immediately after 0930, and to spread their travel accross the day as far as possible.
 This will help to allow us to accomodate all those who wish to use our services at this time when buses are operating at reduced capacities.